hartrusion/PhxNetMod/README.md

 available (like thermal, electric, hydraulic).
 Those can be extended to heat, steam or two phased fluids.

-Each node has a so called effort variable which can be, depending on the physical domain, voltage or pressure for example.
-It also holds flow values with flows to each elements which can be amperage or mass flow.
+Each node has a so-called effort variable which can be, depending on the physical domain, voltage or pressure for example.
+It also holds flow values with flows to each element which can be amperage or mass flow.
 Check the package-info files for more information.

 Heat fluid, phased fluid and steam are some extensions that use the network